SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock SNMPc.md

 This section determines the limitations for info events stored in the Info Events table:

 - **Maximum Number of Info Events**: Determines the maximum numbers of info events that can be stored in the Info Events table before info events are automatically removed.
-- **Maximum Age of Info Events**:Determines the maximum age info events can have in the Info Events table before they are automatically removed.
+- **Maximum Age of Info Events**: Determines the maximum age info events can have in the Info Events table before they are automatically removed.
-- **Also Delete Info Events in Database**:Can be used to synchronize the automatic cleaning of the Info Events Table with the EventLog Table of the device in the background.
+- **Also Delete Info Events in Database**: Can be used to synchronize the automatic cleaning of the Info Events Table with the EventLog Table of the device in the background.
 If this is enabled, queries of type DELETE are sent to the database, filtered on priority level 7.

 The checks on the number of info events and the age of the info events in the table are done whenever the Maximum Number of Info Events or Maximum Age of Info Events parameters are updated, whenever the Info Events table is updated, and during startup.
 No further configuration or check on the priority is done, as all priorities are level 7 in this table.